Kakalavala/deliciousdelights-info/README.md

 * Mocha Beans (Makes Mocha)
 * Espresso Beans (Makes Macchiato, Latte, Espresso, Cappuccino, and Americano)

-Tea and Seeds / Nuts
+Tea and Seeds and Nuts
 ---
 All seeds can be found when breaking tall grass (much like normal wheat seeds), this includes:
 * Mint Seeds